Etrog: Selection and cultivation

 In addition to the above, there are rabbinical indicators used to distinguish pure etrogim from possible hybrids.
 These traditional indicators have been preserved by continuous selection performed by professional farmers.

 The most accepted indicators are: 1) a pure etrog has a thick rind, contrasting with its sparing pulp segments which are also almost dry, 2) the outer surface of an etrog is ribbed and warted, and 3) the etrog peduncle is somewhat buried inward.
 By contrast, a lemon or different citron hybrid is missing one or all of the specifications.

 A later and not as widely accepted indicator is the orientation of the seed.
 In a pure etrog, the seeds are oriented vertically, unless crowded by neighboring seeds; in lemons and hybrids, the seeds are oriented horizontally even when they are not crowded.

 The etrog is typically grown from cuttings that are two to four years old.
 The tree begins to bear fruit about four years after planting the cuttings.
 If the tree is germinated from seed, it will not bear fruit for about seven years, and there may be some genetic change to the tree or fruit.

 Customs

 To protect the etrog during the holiday, it is traditionally wrapped in silky flax fibers and stored in a special decorative box, often made from silver.

 After the holiday, eating the etrog or etrog jam is considered a segula (efficacious remedy) for a woman to have an easy childbirth.
 A common Ashkenazi custom is to save the etrog until Tu BiShvat and eat it in candied form or as succade, while offering prayers that the worshipper merit a beautiful etrog next Sukkot.
 Some families make jam or liqueur out of the etrog or make a pomander by inserting cloves into the skin for use as besamim at the havdalah ceremony after Shabbat.

 Etrogim grown in Israel are not classified as food and are therefore not recommended to be eaten due to the large amount of pesticides used in their agriculture.

-The Dancing Camel Brewery in Tel Aviv, Israel uses the rinds of etrogim in its annual 'Trog Wit Beer, usually available around the Holiday of Sukkot.